-The Arran Distillery is just a baby in whisky terms.
-It was opened in 1995 and has only just been able to release it’s first ever 18 year old whisky in 2015.
-The whisky produced here is a bit of a surprise quantity, differing from many of Scotland’s other island distilleries by opting out of using peat smoke in their core range.
-It’s all the better for it as it has built a flavour profile completely unique to itself.
-It’s bottled at 10, 12, 14 and 18 years old with occasional single cask releases.
-However, Arran have also been experimenting with a series of ‘cask finishes’ and it’s one of these I’m going to be looking at here.
+Arran distillery is just a baby by scotch whisky standards.
+It opened in 1995 and only just released it’s first 18 year old whisky in 2015.
+The spirit produced here is a bit of a surprise quantity, differing from many of Scotland’s other island distilleries by choosing not to use peat smoke in their core range.
+As a result the Arran has built a flavour profile quite unique to itself.
+It’s bottled at 10, 12, 14 and 18 years old with occasional specials and single cask releases.
+In addition, the distilled has also been experimenting with a series of ‘cask finishes’…

 In my review of Gordon & MacPhail’s Highland Park 2006 I wrote about the popularity of Bourbon Barrels in the production of scotch whisky.
-These are the most available and reasonably priced casks that a distiller can get their hands on, however the flavours they impart are generally quite subtle (think vanilla and citrus).
-Scotch has an even longer history with European Oak Sherry Casks and these impart much bolder flavour than their American cousins but are in short supply due to declining sales of Sherry.
-This could partly explain the rise of a process known as ‘finishing’.
+These are the most available and reasonably priced casks that a distiller can get their hands on, so are used extensively to age whisky.
+Of course, all these bourbon casks will impart similar, though not identical, flavours which has led some producers to look elsewhere for their maturation needs.
+Scotland’s national spirit has an even longer history with European Oak Sherry Casks which impart radically different and often bolder flavours than their American cousins but are in short supply these days, due to declining sales of Sherry.
+This at least partly explains the rise of a process known as ‘finishing’.

-This is what Arran are playing with here and have bottled a series of single malts under the ‘Cask Finishes’ banner.
-There’s a Port Finish, a Sauternnes Finish and an Amarone Finish.
-I have to say I like all of them but the standout for me is the latter…
+A shortage of good quality Sherry wood has led many distillers to look at alternative casks – like ex-Rum, ex-Port or even ex-Wine.
+That’s what Arran are doing here and have bottled a series of single malts under the ‘Cask Finishes’ title… There’s a Port Finish, a Sauternnes Finish and an Amarone Finish.
+They each have their merits but the latter is the standout for me.

 The Scores: About the Scoring System…